Last updated on 14th July 2020.

 In this article, you will be provided with an honest review of Drupal 8 and answer to your question as why one should go for Drupal 8.
 Being used for developing custom websites, enhancing customer experience, dyanmic content and more, Drupal's popularity is going to increase further and we will tell you why.

 To cater to the growing demand for a mobile-friendly experience, Drupal 8 adopts the mobile-first approach.
 It incorporates built-in themes, admin pages, and new admin toolbar and many more.
 Every bit of Drupal 8 can be easily managed from your smartphone, with a responsive experience that works well right up to the widest displays.

 Drupal 8's web services makes it a powerful platform for serving up content to mobile apps, other web applications, or any other place you want the data.
 "Headless Drupal" is fully supported, meaning whatever application your user interacts with can pull data from Drupal, without ever actually visiting the Drupal site itself.

-You get access to Twig, which is a flexible, secure and fast template engine for PHP.
-The templates are compiled with an easy-to-learn syntax for optimized PHP code.
+The new theme engine Twig, is a flexible, secure and fast template engine for PHP.
+The templates are now compiled with an easy-to-learn syntax for optimized PHP code.
 Twig consists of a sandbox mode to test non-trusted or new template code and thus helps to enhance security.
 With Twig, it is now much easier to design good looking and appropriately working Drupal websites.